 Rev. James Thibodeaux serves as Chaplain to the OSF.
-He is the Rector of St. Peter's Episcopal in the International District of Seattle and lives in the Rectory along with wife Annika and daughter.
+He is the Rector of St. Peter's Episcopal Church in the International District of Seattle, and lives in the Rectory along with his wife Annika and their two children.

 Br.
-Rich Atkinson OSF (Formation Director) - Rich lives in San Rafael, California which was founded by Franciscans in 1817.
-He is a member of the Redeemer Episcopal Church, where he is a Eucharist Minister.
-His ministries Includes working at a free dining hall, offering regular services to residents at a local Nursing Home, and is a street chaplain for the homeless.
+Rich Atkinson, OSF (Formation Director) - Rich lives in San Rafael, California, which was founded by Franciscans in 1817.
+He is a member of the Redeemer Episcopal Church, where he is a Eucharistic Minister.
+His other ministries Include: working at a free dining hall, offering regular services to residents at a local nursing home, and street chaplaincy for the homeless.

 Br.
-Derek Nelson, OSF - Derek Paul Nelson is the Assistant Verger for Christ Episcopal Church-Pensacola where he also assists with the youth of the Church.
+Derek Nelson, OSF - Derek is the Assistant Verger for Christ Episcopal Church: Pensacola, where he also assists with the youth of the Church.
 Derek is an employee of Izon Models, is active in fitness training, and attends Pensacola Junior College working on an Associate Degree in Drama/Theater.

 Br.
-Kris Wilder, OSF - Kris is an active parish member of St. John the Baptist-West Seattle, in the neighborhood in which he resides.
+Kris Wilder, OSF - Kris is an active parish member of St. John the Baptist: West Seattle, in the neighborhood in which he resides.
 He also keeps busy with being an instructor of West Seattle Karate Academy.
-Kris is also a published author and carries a black belt in karate.
+Kris is a published author and carries a black belt in karate.

 Br.
-David Anthony de Verny, OSF - Br David is a very busy parish priest on the South Coast of England.
+David Anthony De Verny, OSF - David is a very busy parish priest on the South Coast of England.
 He has a special interest in migration issues and works locally and nationally for the welfare of migrant workers and their families.

 Br.
-Mark Jenkins, OSF -- Brother Mark comes to the OSF from the Franciscan Friars of Fort Lauderdale.
-He currently lives in Tappahannock, VA in the Diocese of Virginia and is a member of St. John's Church, Lunenburg Parish, Warsaw, VA.
-There he serves as an acolyte and chalicer.
-Mark also serves as chalicer at Farnham Church, North Farnham Parish, Farnham, Va.
+Mark Jenkins, OSF - Mark currently lives in Tappahannock, VA, in the Diocese of Virginia, and is a member of St. John's Church, Lunenburg Parish, Warsaw.
+There he serves as acolyte and chalicer.
+Mark also serves as chalicer at Farnham Church, North Farnham Parish, Farnham, VA.
 The two parishes make up the Episcopal Churches of Richmond County, VA.

 Br.
-Louis Skipper, OSF -- Brother Louis (Louie) is rector of three small parishes in south Talladega County in the Diocese of Alabama.
+Louis Skipper, OSF - Louis (Louie) is rector of three small parishes in south Talladega County in the Diocese of Alabama.
 While his time in and out of the parish is spent in pastoral care and spiritual direction, he actively works with local agencies to provide help for hungry children and with the dying who are destitute.

 Br.
-Jim Di Napoli, OSF - Jim currently resides in Rowley, Mass. where he is an active parishioner of St. James-Groveland serving on the Vestry, parish nursing team, LEM, healing ministry, and as Eucharistic Visitor.
+Jim Di Napoli, OSF - Jim currently resides in Rowley, Mass., where he is an active parishioner of St. James: Groveland, serving on the Vestry, parish nursing team, as LEM and Eucharistic Visitor, and in Healing Ministry.
 A graduate of the University of New York at Albany, he is the clinical director of a home health nursing agency in the Boston area and works with the mentally ill and those with substance issues.

 Br.
-David Carpenter, OSF - David worships at St. Luke’s in the Meadow- Ft Worth and serves as the Parish Administrator and Sexton as well as Lay Eucharistic Minister/Visitor and other liturgical positions.
-His ministries include committee member of the Diocesan Indaba (Listening Process) Committee, working with Integrity-Fort Worth as the chapter’s Secretary, Tarrant Area Community of Churches, and the West Meadowbrook Neighborhood Association.
+David Carpenter, OSF - David worships at St. Luke’s in the Meadow: Ft.
+Worth, and serves as the Parish Administrator and Sexton, as well as Lay Eucharistic Minister/Visitor, and in other liturgical roles.
+His ministries include committee member of the Diocesan Indaba (Listening Process) Committee, working with Integrity Fort Worth as the chapter’s Secretary, Tarrant Area Community of Churches, and the West Meadowbrook Neighborhood Association.

 Br.
-Michael Boland, OSF - Mike lives in Oakton, VA and attends St. Anne's Episcopal in Reston, VA where he serves as crucifer, lay reader and Eucharistic Visitor.
+Michael Boland, OSF - Mike lives in Oakton, VA and attends St. Anne's Episcopal in Reston, VA, where he serves as crucifer, lay reader and Eucharistic Visitor.
 He recently joined the pastoral care ministry (Stephen's Ministry).
-Michael is in his third year of EFM (Education For Ministry - four-year program) and he organized a Walk for the Homeless.
+Michael is in his third year of EFM (Education For Ministry, a four-year program), and he organized a Walk for the Homeless.

 Br.
 Michael Melendez, OSF - Michael serves as a deacon at the Cathedral of St Paul in Boston, MA.
 He is also a professor and Director of the M.S.W.
 Program at Simmons College School of Social Work.
 His ministries include work with the homeless, provision of pro bono clinical services to those in need, home/hospital visiting with communion, co-leading a parents group.
 Michael's clinical expertise is addictions, child maltreatment and trauma.
 He is in the process of developing ecumenical religious outreach services to those in residential treatment programs.

-Sam lives in Honolulu, Hawaii.
-He is active at the Episcopal Church of St. Clements serving as Eucharistic Minister, sings in the choir, and soon to be serving in the Healing Ministry.
-He volunteers at the local homeless shelter offering primary care services to those in need and recently started his own primary care practice.
+Br.
+Sam Hawk, OSF - Sam lives in Honolulu, Hawaii and is active at the Episcopal Church of St. Clement's, serving there as Eucharistic Minister and chorister.
+He will soon also be serving in the parish Healing Ministry.
+He volunteers at the local homeless shelter offering primary care services to those in need, and he recently started his own primary care practice.
 He feels called to the Healing Ministry and has been very active in spiritual healing, having been trained since a young age.

 The OSF Advisory Council was formed in 2008 in order to advise the Minister General and the Brothers on certain areas of operations.
-The individuals which comprise the Advisory Council are selected by the Minister General for their knowledge and expertise in relevant areas and serve the Order for a specified period of time.
-The Community-at-large members serve for two year terms and are selected from diverse areas within the communities that the Order has a presence within.
+The individuals which comprise the Advisory Council are selected by the Minister General for their knowledge and expertise in relevant areas, and serve the Order for a specified period of time.
+The Community-at-large members serve for two year terms and are selected from diverse areas within the various communities where the Order has a presence.

-The Right Reverend Gregory H. Rickel - Bishop, Diocese of Olympia
+The Rt.
+Rev. Gregory H. Rickel - Bishop, Diocese of Olympia

 Laura Vanderpool - Public Relations Specialist, Seattle, Washington

-The Reverend David John Battrick - Anglican Diocese of Newcastle, New South Wales
+The Rev. David John Battrick - Anglican Diocese of Newcastle, New South Wales